ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - thread/processes go on kernel wait queue based on userspace value checking of the atomic integer
 - linux kernel supports it since 2003 in ver 2.6.x, windows8 and winserver2012 with WaitOnAddress, openBSD in 2016
 - often used to implement conditional variables
+### BARRIERS
+- a structure that lets multiple threads synchronize when they start or end
+- e.g. [rust Barrier](https://doc.rust-lang.org/std/sync/struct.Barrier.html) or golang WaitGroups
 ### DEADLOCKS
 - https://en.wikipedia.org/wiki/Wait-for_graph - technique to prevent deadlocks
     - a entity tracks shared resources and what entities want/hold them